GabeScott/standard-works-vault/General Conference/2023 April - Have I Truly Been Forgiven.md

 # Have I Truly Been Forgiven?

-*By K. Brett Nattress - Of the Seventy*
+By Elder K. Brett Nattress - *Of the Seventy*

 *Given in the April session of the 2023 General Conference*

+>*The promise of complete and perfect forgiveness is made to everyone—in and through the infinite Atonement of Jesus Christ.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2023/04/33nattress?lang=eng)